- Reviewed: 21 May 2018, 16:20 NZST

-There is extreme risk to your security in the border areas with Sudan, Ethiopia and Djibouti, due to ongoing tensions in Eritrea’s relations with these countries, the presence of landmines and the risk of violence, including armed banditry.
-We advise against all travel within 25 kilometres of these borders including the town of Teseney and areas north and west of Barentu, Ak’ordat and Nakh’fa.
+Do not travel within 25 kilometres of the border areas with Sudan, Ethiopia and Djibouti, including the town of Teseney and areas north and west of Barentu, Ak’ordat and Nakh’fa due to ongoing tensions in Eritrea’s relations with these countries, the presence of landmines and the risk of violence, including armed banditry.

-There is high risk to your security elsewhere in Eritrea due to the unpredictable security situation and we advise against all tourist and other non-essential travel.
-The security situation has the potential to deteriorate with little warning should tensions between Eritrea and neighbouring countries escalate.View Larger Map Close/Open map
+Avoid non-essential travel elsewhere in Eritrea due to the unpredictable security situation which has the potential to deteriorate with little warning should tensions between Eritrea and neighbouring countries escalate.View Larger Map Close/Open map

 Street crime is rare but is increasingly happening in cities and towns, particularly pickpocketing against foreigners.
 Armed banditry is common near the border with Djibouti, along the coast north of Massawa, and on some rural roads.

 There are extensive minefields in Eritrea, particularly in border areas which continue to cause occasional injury or death.
 Some may not be marked and travelling or walking in rural or remote areas can be dangerous.
 We advise you not to stray off well-used public roads and paths.

 Piracy has been reported in the coastal waters off Eritrea in the Gulf of Arden, and remains a significant threat.
 Mariners are advised to be vigilant and take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.

 General travel advice

 All foreign nationals are required to apply in advance for travel permits from the Eritrean Department of Protocol to leave the capital Asmara.
 Processing can take up to 24 hours.
 New Zealanders in Eritrea should be aware of and adhere to all laws, regulations and any restrictions in place on travel to certain areas of Eritrea, as they are strictly enforced by Eritrean authorities.

 As there is no New Zealand diplomatic presence in Eritrea, the ability of the government to assist New Zealand citizens who require consular assistance is severely limited.